josbouten/Tune-O-Matic/README.md

 # Tune-O-Matic
 Tuner for analog synths, inspired by Amanda Ghassaei's Instructables and Sam's LookMumNoComputer Videos

-This code is an adapter version of the code published by Amanda and Sam.
+This code is an adapted version of the code published by Amanda and Sam.
+I came across the tuner while looking at Sam's video on the 1112 performance oscillators and responded to his challenge for anyone to look at the code and maybe send him a new version.
 I streamlined the code a bit and added some comments.
-I came across the tune while looking at Sam's video on the 1112 performance oscillators and responded to his challenge for anyone to look at the code and maybe send him a new version.

 Have a look at LOOKMUMNOCOMPUTER's video's on building the 1112 performance oscillators here https://www.lookmumnocomputer.com/projects#/1222-performance-vco